Message from the Resident Clinic Site Director

 Program faculty at the ambulatory clinic must be board certified or eligible in internal medicine.
 The clinic is currently staffed with four internal medicine board certified faculty.
 These faculty members supervise program trainees, review key portions of the history and physical, discuss treatment plans and need for follow up.
 Medical faculty co-signs patient medical records completed by the resident.
 Faculty evaluates appropriate scope, volume, and variety of patient exposure, and may assign residents to particular patients based on these training needs assessments.

-Amitha Aravapally, M.D., Internal Medicine Program Director
+Amitha Aravapally, M.D., Teaching Faculty

 John Bochenek, D.O., Teaching Faculty